thekompanee/chamber/README.md

 here on out, Chamber makes working with secure settings almost an afterthought.

-When you create your configuration YAML file (or add a new setting to an existing one), you can format your secure keys like so:
+When you create your configuration YAML file (or add a new setting to an existing one), you can add a secure key by prefixing the key name with `_secure_`, like so:

 ```yaml
 # settings.yml